HVAC Retrofit in New York Without Downtime: An Engineering Approach

 extended installation windows

-For many New York facilities, these assumptions are simply not viable.
+For many New York facilities, these assumptions are not operationally viable.

-As a result, retrofit strategies must focus on maintaining continuity, not just replacing equipment.
+Hospitals, laboratories, and mission-critical buildings often operate continuously.
+Even short ventilation interruptions can affect safety, compliance, or daily operations.
+As a result, retrofit planning in NYC must focus on maintaining airflow continuity, not just replacing equipment.

 An Engineering Approach to Retrofit Planning Without Shutdowns

-One of the approaches used in NYC retrofit planning involves modular EC fan arrays.
+One approach commonly evaluated during NYC retrofit planning involves modular EC fan arrays.
+EC vs AC fan retrofit choice>

-Rather than treating the retrofit as a single disruptive event, EC fan arrays allow engineers to:
+Rather than treating a retrofit as a single disruptive event, EC fan arrays can allow engineers to:

 plan staged installation concepts